tramsauer/raddo/README.md

 ### Warnings <a name="Warnings"></a>

 - currently, if a shapefile mask is used, sub-optimal *nearest neighbour resampling* is applied in the GeoTiff conversion (as other methods were not functional in gdal python bindings..(?)).
-- if GeoTiffs are not wanted, they need to be created anyways, and processing might fill up your *tempfs* in `/tmp`..
+- if GeoTiffs are not wanted, they need to be created for further outputs (NetCDF, CSV) anyways, and processing might fill up your *tempfs* in `/tmp`..
 - if multiple polygons are used as mask, they are dissolved & buffered.
-- `raddo` does not recreate nor warn if GeoTiffs are already available.

 ## Contributing <a name="Contributing"></a>